Marisken Surgery: Treatment, Procedure & Experiences

 - No bowel preparation necessary.

-- Only light meals on the day of the surgery.
+- Only light meals on the day of surgery.

 - Avoid deodorants, ointments, or wet wipes in the surgical area.

-- In case of recurring irritations, preoperative mucosal soothing may be useful (e.g., CANNEFF® SUP to stabilize the anal mucosa).
+- In case of recurring irritations, preoperative mucosal soothing can be useful (e.g., CANNEFF® SUP to stabilize the anal mucosa).

 Types of anesthesia